darcy1193/codeTutorial/cCodeTutorial.md

 zero/ten = 0
 ```

   Just like unsigned data types signed binary, octal, and hexidecimal values are input as ints with their specific prefixes 0b, 0, and 0x respectively.
-As most of us already know decimal has no prefix you just simply input the desired value.
+Decimal has no prefix you just simply input the desired value.

 <br>